3 Ways to Spring Clean your Career!

 Career planning isn’t just restricted to people who are frustrated and looking to leave their job.
-Career planning applies to those who are happy in their current organisation.
+Career planning applies to those who are happy in their current organization.
 Are you looking for the next challenge or promotion?
-Or simply want to increase the depth and breadth of your knowledge and skills and become the “go to expert”.
+Or do you want to increase the depth and breadth of your knowledge and skills and become the “go-to expert”?

 - Taking personal responsibility